sidharth2189/CarND-Advanced-Lane-Lines/write_up.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in cell 15 of the code file, in the function `draw_Lane`.
+I implemented this step in cell 15 of the code file, in the function `draw_Lane()`.
+The function takes in the binary thresholded-masked image and the inverse perspective transform matrix to project the lane lines back on the undistorted image.
 Here is an example of my result on a test image:

 ![alt text][image7]